Norfolk schools tip-off claims: Ofsted to investigate

 Sir Michael Wilshaw, head of Ofsted, said: "I am determined to protect our integrity in this area."

-The three schools are Ormiston Victory Academy in Norwich, Thetford Academy and Great Yarmouth Primary Academy and the claims relate to inspections since 2013.'No hesitation'
+The three schools are Ormiston Victory Academy in Norwich, Thetford Academy and Great Yarmouth Primary Academy and the claims relate to inspections since 2013.

 The schools all have links to Dame Rachel de Souza, who was principal at the Norwich school and is the current chief executive of the Inspiration Trust, which runs the academies in Thetford and Great Yarmouth.